Column: A twist in the usual college sports scandal

 And, interestingly enough, some kids who had no idea their parents were buying their way in.

-Then again, the scheme in the other FBI probe of college basketball wasn't exactly rocket science either.
-And there were plenty of willing accomplices among major colleges, according to testimony in the New York trial that showed schools lined up to play the families of some players up to $150,000 to get them to their school.
+Then again, the scheme in the other FBI probe of college sports wasn't exactly rocket science either.
+And there were plenty of willing accomplices among major colleges, according to testimony in the New York trial that showed schools lined up to ply the families of some players with up to $150,000 to get them to their school.

 That probe cost Louisville coach Rick Pitino his job, even though he denied knowing anything about anything.
 This investigation has already cost several coaches of lesser sports their jobs, and there could be bigger dominos to fall as it continues to unfold.